xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/readme.md

 - These files on GitHub are designed to be used in conjunction with the student handbook, but are in GitHub as a central repository so MCTs and course authors can have a shared source for the latest lab files.

 - It will be recommended that for every delivery, trainers check GitHub for any changes that may have been made to support the latest Microsoft 365 services, and get the latest files for their delivery.
+Be sure to check the Change Log in the Learning Download Center for a summary of changes being made to the course content.

 ## What about changes to the student handbook?